-The ICOS Norway observation network consists of seven ICOS measurement stations (Figure 21; Table 21): five Ocean stations, two Atmosphere stations and one Ecosystem station.
+The ICOS Norway observation network consists of seven ICOS measurement stations (Figure 25; Table 22): five Ocean stations, two Atmosphere stations and one Ecosystem station.
 The Ocean domain measures CO_2 concentration in the surface ocean (used for quantifying the air-sea CO_2 flux), man-made CO_2 content and the rate of ocean acidification.
 The five Ocean stations are operated by the University of Bergen (UiB), the NORCE Norwegian Research Centre, and the Norwegian Polar Institute (NPI).

-The Atmosphere domain, operated by the Norwegian Institute for Air Research (NILU), provides measurements of CO_2 , CH_4 , CO and N_2O in the atmosphere, which are used for understanding the changes and variations in these components in the long-term as well as at shorter timescales.
+The Atmosphere domain, operated by the The Climate and Environmental Research Institute NILU, provides measurements of CO_2 , CH_4 , CO and N_2O in the atmosphere, which are used for understanding the changes and variations in these components in the long-term as well as at shorter timescales.

-Figure 21: The ICOS Norway station network showing the stations located in mainland Norway, remote Atmosphere stations and SOOP lines.
-The numbers in the map correspond to the numbers in Table 21.
+Figure 25: The ICOS Norway station network showing the stations located in mainland Norway, remote Atmosphere stations and SOOP lines.
+The numbers in the map correspond to the numbers in Table 22.